+Level: Introductory

+Prerequisite: FOD1010: Food Basics

-Description: Students consider budget, time, quality of food and food alternatives by making
+Description: Students consider budget, time, quality of food and food alternatives by making wise choices in the buying, using and preparing of fast foods and convenience foods.

-Access to personal or commercial food preparation facility.
-Parameters:
+Parameters: Access to personal or commercial food preparation facility.

+Outcomes: The student will: